NurulhusnaJamalAli/GiniEmail-AI-based-Email-Content-Generator-Tool/README.md

 ## Usage

 To use GiniEmail, run the `runapp.py` script and access the web application through your browser.
 Enter the recipient's name, email subject, desired tone, and any keywords related to the email's content.
-Select the desired language and the maximum email length, then click on the "Generate Email" button to get the AI-generated email draft.
+Select the desired language, then click on the "Generate Email" button to get the AI-generated email draft.

 ## Configuration